iamRabia-N/Machine_Learning_Fundamentals/README.md

 ## Usage

-- **Learning**: Use the notebooks to deepen your understanding of various ML techniques.
+- **Learning**: Use the notebooks to deepen your understanding of various ML concepts.
 - **Teaching**: Share these notebooks with students to facilitate learning in classrooms or workshops.